cloudflare/wrangler-legacy/README.md

 - ### ☁️ 🆙 `publish`

   Publish your Worker to Cloudflare.
-This uses several keys in your `wrangler.toml` depending on whether you are publishing to a workers.dev subdomain or your own domain, registered with Cloudflare.
+Several keys in your `wrangler.toml` determine whether you are publishing to a workers.dev subdomain or your own registered domain - proxied with Cloudflare.

   ```bash
   wrangler publish
   ```

-  To use this command, you'll need to have the following information in your `wrangler.toml` no matter where you want to publish your worker
+  To use this command, the following fields are required in your `wrangler.toml`.

   | Key        | Value                                                                     | Example                                           |
   | ---------- | ------------------------------------------------------------------------- | ------------------------------------------------- |